 Sales and Distribution is handled by our North American distributor 108 Media Corp in Toronto http://www.108mediacorp.com .

-Our next thriller entitled ‘Dark Trees’ is scheduled to go into production in 2016.
+Our next thriller entitled ‘Dark Trees’ is currently in the late stages of development.